sailuh/causal_commit_flow_docs/pages/8_null_features_prior_to_bootstrapped_search.md

 First, we conduct an initial screen to divide CVEs into two subsets: (1) those CVEs that seem to have no notable causally idiosyncratic role (their causal relationship to socio-technical features and worker-rate features seems about the same as most other CVEs)—for such features we won’t bother to generate a null feature as there’s perhaps nothing too unique going on that’s notably different from any other CVE from a causal perspective and thus not much to be gained from creating a corresponding null feature; and (2) those CVEs that do seem to be causally interesting and different from the others.

 Toward splitting the CVEs in the above-described way, we perform an initial screen.
 This initial screening will also involve bootstrapping but here the intent is just to give multiple chances for a causal edge to appear with the binarized (CVE id) feature representing that CVE.
 For example, we might perform Causal Discovery with bootstrapping set to just 10 samples, and then drop any feature that fails to have any edge whatsoever in this quick search across 10 samples.
-Before presenting the results of this, we backup to discuss the tool being used.
+Before presenting the results of this, we backup to discuss the tool being usedfor bootstrapped search.

 ### 8.2.
 Tetrad